Some links in this article are affiliate links, which means I earn from qualifying purchases.

 If you want to avoid getting in direct contact with the gym barbells for hygienic reasons, using your own barbell pad will give you that, especially if you get one with larger barbell coverage.

 There you have it!
-A complete guide with everything you need to know about the best barbell pads for hip thrusts.
+A complete guide with everything you need to know about the best barbell hip thrust pads.

-As you can see, these pads are a must-have piece of gym accessory if you do hip thrusts as well as lunges and squats to a lesser extent.
+As you can see, these pads are a must-have piece of gym accessory if you do hip thrusts as well as alternative exercises, such as lunges and squats, to a lesser extent.

 If you want to get a nice barbell pad that rounds up all the necessary features while staying durable and reliable, you might want to consider the Dark Iron Fitness 17 Inch Extra Thick Barbell Pad.